linfaxin/AndroidUIX/showcase/widget_sample/README.md

-# AndroidUI Sample
+# AndroidUIX Sample

-This is a sample App for AndroidUI.
+This is a sample App for AndroidUIX.